-The examination is conducted in English.
+The examination is conducted in Swedish.

-If the student has a certificate from Stockholm University with a recommendation for special support, the examiner has the opportunity to give an adapted test or let the student complete the test in an alternative way.
+For students who have a certificate from Stockholm University with a recommendation for special educational support, the examiner can decide to adapt the teaching, give an adapted test or let the student complete the test in an alternative way.